SocksTheWolf/AntiScamBot/docs/faq.md

 All bans will be logged into your server's audit log.
 You can revert any ban if you wish and the bot will not attempt to re-add it unless you explicitly ask the bot to reimport bans for your server.

+### Can the bot ever ban the server owner or mods?

+The bot cannot ban anyone who has a role located higher in the roles list than it.
+The only exception to this rule is if you transfer your server ownership to the bot (don't do this).
+It is suggested to put the role for the bot directly above your general role or underneath your moderator role.

 ### What about mistakes?

 The bot can revert any mistakes and unban someone if this needs to happen, approvers have a command to reverse any scam bans that the database knows about (it cannot randomly unban any user, the bot can only unban users marked that it banned originally).